+NOTE A personnel segment specification may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of the specified personnel resource(s) within a given operational location.

 Personnel segment specification property

 Specific properties that are required for personnel segment specifications shall be presented as personnel segment specification properties.